 Few businesses can say they’ve never experienced cash flow problems.
 A late payment from a debtor, technical issues which grind business to a halt, client cancellations or a sudden, unforeseen drop in demand – most companies have temporarily experienced these or something alike.
 However, if cash flow troubles have been recurring for you and you’ve suddenly found yourself unable to pay your suppliers, you might be seeing final demand letters through your letterbox.
 Keep in mind at this point that it is better that you take action yourself rather than a supplier taking action against you.

 In times of difficulties such as an incapacity to pay suppliers, it is imperative that you contact us to establish whether your business is viable, or whether tough decisions need to be made to put debt to bed and ensure your actions aren’t brought into question.
 We can help you every step of the way no matter what path you choose to go down.

 Financing through the storm

 One of the first options to consider is commercial financing.
 The type of financing you use will depend on the type and structure of your business.
-A Wilson Field advisor can provide advice and guidance on whether your company would benefit from any of the options listed, and get you the best quote among the top providers, all completely free of charge.
+One of our friendly advisors can provide advice and guidance on whether your company would benefit from any of the options listed, and get you the best quote among the top providers, all completely free of charge.